johnandrea/readgedcom/README.md

 {
   'modifier': empty string, or one of "abt", "bef", "aft", etc., 'value': 'yyyymmdd',
-  'year': they year only portion as an int
+  'year': only the year portion, as an int
 }
 ```